anderslarsson/Auther/README.md

 For each role in your application, implament a load_XXX function.
 First argument is the user object created in the authentication phase.
 Populate the user.AOHash for each of the resource types.

-## Index route

-The indexRoute parameter gives you the possibility to redirect user to different pages on a single route.
-That route is defined in the route attribute.
-For each role in the application add where to redirect.

-You can also give a parameter in the route, :parameter.
-The parameter will be looked up in the user.AOHash and the first resource will be substituted.

-## View helpers

-In jade view the following helper functions are available.
-They are provided by the auther#helpers middleware.

-- isLoggedIn()
-- username()

-### Todo

-- role()